PepperDev/micro-container/README.md

     -U upperdir
-        upper directory default to "${appdir}/upper", must not have lowerdir as a the parent directory in the same filesystem, otherwise a loop in "${upperdir}/../.." will be created if possible
+        upper directory default to "${appdir}/upper", must not have lowerdir as a the parent directory in the same filesystem

     -u user
         user name or uid to run command, default to 0, can follow groups